 Commercial Pilot License What is a Commercial Pilot

-A certificated commercial pilot may act as pilot-in-command of an aircraft for compensation or hire, as well as carry persons or property for compensation or hire.
+A licensed commercial pilot may act as pilot-in-command of an aircraft for compensation or hire, as well as carry persons or property for compensation or hire.
 To put another way, holding a commercial pilot license means you are legally allowed to get paid as a pilot.

 What Does a Commercial Pilot do?